-Editor’s Note: This is the last in our six-part No-Stress Guide to Filing Your Taxes.
-You can start at the beginning with Part 1: Your Tax Document Checklist.
+This is the last in our six-part No-Stress Guide to Filing Your Taxes.
+Today we are going to talk about special situations.

 For most taxpayers, completing your tax return simply means mailing off your 1040 and supporting schedules and calling it good.
 But there are a few tax situations that you may want to know about either to protect yourself, to avoid fines and penalties, or to give yourself more time to file your return or pay your bill.